Jojo4GH/nav/README.md

 [colors] # Configure how nav looks

-# Possible values for themes are: Retro, Simple, Original
+# Possible values for themes are: Retro, Monochrome, SimpleColor, Original
 theme = "Retro"
-simpleTheme = "Simple" # Used for terminals with less color capabilities (see: accessibility.simpleColors)
+simpleTheme = "Monochrome" # Used for terminals with less color capabilities (see: accessibility.simpleColors)

 # The following colors can also be explizitly set (default: theme/simpleTheme colors):
 path = "FFFFFF"